mangalam-research/wed/README.rst

 Current known limitations:

-* Wed currently only understand a subset of RelaxNG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).
+* Wed currently only understands a subset of RelaxNG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).

-* Wed currently does not currently support editing attributes in a generic way *as attributes*.
+* Wed does not currently support editing attributes in a generic way *as attributes*.
 The functionality just has not been implemented **yet** because wed is developed in the context of a project where all attributes are set by software or are edited